 3. Design that is engaging, meaningful and appropriate

-Is it designed to appeal to adults, or to school-kids?
+Is the customer service training program designed to appeal to adults, or to school-kids?
 (Too often, the latter is the case).
 Are the examples and solutions specific to the workplace, or are they too general to be applied?
 Is it an interactive format?
 If it is less than 75% interactive exercises, it will fail.

 4. Design that creates ‘ah-ha!’ moments

 Traditional training design techniques don’t work in customer service training.
 Because everyone already has preconceived ideas about customer service, you have to build in tricks, traps and surprises to facilitate buy-in to new skills.